mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 Posterior from the lumbar to my calves feels worked over (in a good way) but my left glute and hamstring is tender.

-Then I jump on the bike.
-I figured a loop around YYJ gets me the time and route profile needed for today.
-There was a light breeze from the north but the sun was out and I felt **really good**!
+For the ride, I figured a loop out to YYJ gets me the time and route profile needed for today.
+There was a light breeze from the north, it was sunny and I felt **really good** all ride long.
 I took a bit of time at Patricia Bay before heading south.
 I also had a tube decided to stop holding air on the way back that broke up the flow of my ride.

 Seahawks thumped the 49ers too; **great day**.